reach-sh/reach-lang/docs/src/tut/mkt/index.md

 console.log(process.argv);
 ```

-Run `./reach run index seller` in the terminal.
+Run `{!cmd} ./reach run index seller` in the terminal.

-The output it produces would look like this:
+The output it produces will look like this:

 ```reach
 [ '/usr/local/bin/node', '/app/index.mjs', 'seller' ]